slimtoolkit/slim/README.md

 If you run older versions of Slim you can get around this problem by running Slim from a root shell.
 That way it will have access to all exported files.

 Slim copies the relevant image artifacts trying to preserve their permissions.
-If the permissions are too restrictive the master app might not have sufficient priviledge to access these files when it's building the new minified image.
+If the permissions are too restrictive the master app might not have sufficient privilege to access these files when it's building the new minified image.

 ## BUILD PROCESS